anumehashukla/wayfaringuniverse/_posts/UnitedStates/2024-02-27-bay-area-moderate-hikes.md

 <mark>Location:</mark> *[Reinhardt Redwood Regional Park](https://www.ebparks.org/parks/reinhardt-redwood)*<br>
 <br>
 36. [Raymundo Trail ](https://www.alltrails.com/explore/trail/us/california/raymundo-trail)*- 6 miles, Elev Gain 1,400 ft*
 <br>Imagine a nice walk through a shady trail surrounded by tall redwood trees.
-We did it on a day after a bit of rain, and wow, the forest smelled amazing!
+I did it on a day after a bit of rain, and wow, the forest smelled amazing!
 Best for forest bathing - you take a break, breathe in the fresh air, and let the nature vibes sink in.
 The well-maintained path meanders through a lush forest, which is home to second-growth redwoods.
 Elevation gain is actually higher than that stated on Alltrails.
 You have the option to park along the Skyline Boulevard (there is hardly any space to park)<br><br>
 <mark>Parking:</mark> Available but very limited, Free<br>
 <mark>Restrooms:</mark> No<br>
 <mark>Difficulty/Condition:</mark> Shaded, Forest Bathing<br>